dploeger/jekyll-revealjs/README.md

     git branch presentation2
     git checkout presentation2

+## Configuring the presentation

+You can configure almost any reveal.js setting using the _config.yml-settings file in the root directory.

+* title: The title of your presentation (displayed in the browser's title bar)
+* reveal_theme: The reveal.js-theme to use [default.css]
+* reveal_transition: The reveal.js-transition to use [default]
+* reveal_theme_path: The path to the reveal.js-theme (can be changed for custom themes) [reveal.js/css/theme/]
+* reveal_notes_server: Wether to support the speaker notes server [false (only local speaker notes)]
+* reveal_options: Additional reveal.js [options][]
+* reveal_dependencies: Additional reveal.js [dependencies][]
+* reveal_path: Path to the reveal.js-installation [reveal.js]

+## Custom reveal.js-themes

+If you want to use your custom reveal.js-theme, we recommend adding a directory "theme", putting the file(s) there and referencing that directory in the configuration "reveal_theme_path".

+Don't mess with the reveal.js subdirectory as it is a subrepository and doesn't adhere to your repository's branches.

 ## Slide filenames

 Because we're using the Jekyll post framework here, we're bound to the conventions